AurumByte/Glass/README.md

 ## Devlog at Trello
 You can now get it's developement log at: https://trello.com/b/xZ02JY5g/glass <br />
-Thanks for your support :)

 ## Mentions
 **SPECIAL THANKS** to TheChreno for providing all the amazing C++ tutorials on his YouTube Channel :)

+Thanks to everyone for their support :)